SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/index.md

-# Getting Started on Matter over Wi-Fi
+# Getting Started with Matter over Wi-Fi

 To get started with Matter over Wi-Fi, download the latest version of Simplicity Studio as described in [**Software Installation**](.\software-installation) and select one of the getting started guides in this section: